CodeReviewDAO/dxd_codereview/Reviews/327 - Casper C++ SDK/Final/SecondReview.md

 ## Contribution Policies

-Project contains CONTRIBUTING and SECURITY policie which leads to The Code of Conduct.
+The project contains CONTRIBUTING and SECURITY policies, which leads to The Code of Conduct.
 Pull requests and Issues are enabled on the repository.

 Requirement | Finding
 ------------ | -------------